Richard Viereckl, Gerhard Nowak, Peter Kauschke, Felix Starke

 Within a few short years, trucking and logistics will be an ecosystem of autonomous vehicles directed by a digitized supply chain, combining driverless, cabless trucks and delivery hubs staffed by robots.
-We laid out our vision for this in a 2016 study.

 But what about the numbers behind these changes?
 In particular, what do they mean for cost and efficiency in an industry that has long sought to improve both by fine-tuning its business model?